vidaud/seta/seta-doc/docs/user-guide/setup.md

 #### SeTA-API Corpus

-Open a new tab in the same browser for the seta-api swagger documentation: [http://localhost/seta-api/doc](http://localhost/seta-api/doc)
+Open a new tab in the same browser for the [seta-api swagger documentation](http://localhost/seta-api/doc)

 !!! tip "Only if you want to use seta-api in another browser:"
     * open the browser developer tool and copy the value of the **_access_token_cookie** cookie
     * click on the **Authorize** button to open the Available authorizations dialog; in the apikey text input set **Bearer** value then click on the *Authorize* button.

-Seta-API will get at each request another authorization decoded token from seta-ui at [http://localhost/authorization/v1/token_info](http://localhost/authorization/v1/token_info) endpoint using the authenticated JWT.
+Seta-API will get at each request another authorization decoded token from seta-ui through the [token info](http://localhost/authorization/v1/token_info) endpoint using the authenticated JWT.

 !!! note "Note:"
-    You can verify the authorization token at [http://localhost/authorization/v1/doc](http://localhost/authorization/v1/doc) passing the JWT access token as payload.
+    You can verify the authorization token at [authorization doc](http://localhost/authorization/v1/doc) passing the JWT access token as payload.

 At this point, API usage is set up.